LesFerch/WinSetView/Manual.md

 Use the **Columns** button to select column headings, group by, and sort by options.
 See the *Columns* section below for further information.

 The selected column headings for *Details* view are shown on a single line with each heading separated by a vertical bar.
 If many headings are selected and/or a large font is used, this line will wrap.
 To view this line without wrapping, use the horizontal scroll menu, as described above.
 Column headings shown in *blue* are only displayed in search result views.
 See the *Options* page to toggle this feature on or off.

+The **⚙** (Options) button allows you to select a _different_ view for File Open/Save dialogs.
+This can be set under Global as well as under any specific folder type.
+There is no need to set this option if you want Open/Save dialogs to have the same view you have already set for File Explorer.

 The **Group by** option applies to any view.
 Use the *Columns* button to select the property to group by or turn off grouping, which will be displayed as *(None)*.